-Not only is Sydney Harbour one of the most perfectly idyllic locations for tourists, it's also a unique city due to its proximity to deep water currents, with the Eastern Australian Current incredibly close to land.
-This means, quite simply, it's a perfect fishing location for beginners to experiment and for experienced hands to tempt the briny depths and expand their skill-sets.
+Not only is Sydney Harbour one of the most perfectly idyllic locations for tourists, but it's also a unique city due to its proximity to deep water currents, with the Eastern Australian Current incredibly close to land.
+This means, quite simply, it's a perfect fishing location for beginners to experiment.
+For experienced hands to tempt the briny depths and expand their skill-sets.

-There are a few rules in place regarding fishing at Sydney Harbour, but nothing that should take you by surprise if you're an experienced angler.
+There are a few rules in place regarding fishing at Sydney Harbour.
+Nothing that should take you by surprise if you're an experienced angler.

 Of course, while you could quite comfortably spend a few hours merely basking in the sun.
 So, enjoying your own company, if you're going fishing, you want to catch fish!
 The coves and pools lining the harbour are ideal fishing spots because fish are naturally swept into them due to the aforementioned currents.